Jean Laplanche: Winemaking in Pommard

-The psychoanalyst, the scientific man and the academic
+The psychoanalyst, the scholar and the academic

 Jean Laplanche was one of the founders of the Association Psychanalytique de France (1964) and served also as its president in 1969–1971.
 He was later an honorary member of this Association with Jean-Bertrand Pontalis and Guy Rosolato.

 Laplanche was granted honorary doctorates from the University of Lausanne (1986), the University of Buenos Aires, and the University of Athens.
 He was the winner of the Mary S. Sigourney Award (1995).
 Laplanche was also made a Knight of Arts and Letters in 1990.

-Jean Laplanche was an Emeritus Professor of the University of Paris, where he taught from 1970 until 1993: he introduced the teaching of psychoanalysis in the "U.F.R. des Sciences Humaines Cliniques" in Paris VII and brought it to the level of research.
+Jean Laplanche was an Emeritus Professor at the University of Paris, where he taught from 1970 until 1993: he introduced the teaching of psychoanalysis in the "U.F.R. des Sciences Humaines Cliniques" in Paris VII and brought it to the level of research.
 He supervised theses of students, who are now teaching "psychoanalysis in the university" (title of the research-review founded by Jean Laplanche: 1975–1994) in France and elsewhere in the world (especially in Latin America).